Aaryaman-147/BioCUDA-Latent-Space-Engine/README.md

 ---

+## 🚧 Current Limitations

+No system is without its trade-offs.
+The current architecture has a few known constraints:
+* **Strict CUDA Dependency:** The Edge API relies heavily on `bitsandbytes` for 8-bit compression, meaning the FastAPI server strictly requires an active NVIDIA GPU and cannot be hosted on standard CPU-only platforms like Render or Railway.
+* **Cold Boot Latency:** Loading a 3 Billion parameter model into GPU memory takes approximately 20–30 seconds.
+In a serverless environment, this results in a noticeable "cold start" delay for the first API request.
+* **Enterprise Cloud Costs:** Maintaining a 24/7 active pipeline for the A100 Speed Branch is highly cost-prohibitive, requiring manual boot-ups for batch processing runs.

+---

+## 🔮 Future Work & Roadmap

+* **Real-World Dataset Integration:** Transitioning from the synthetic 1,000-enzyme test batch to a live, 10,000+ protein dataset directly queried from NCBI or UniProt databases.
+* **Serverless GPU Migration:** Re-architecting the FastAPI backend to deploy on serverless ML platforms (like Modal or RunPod) to eliminate idle GPU costs while maintaining 24/7 API availability.
+* **3D Structural Mapping:** Expanding the React dashboard to not only plot 2D latent space but to render the predicted 3D folding structures of anomalous protein clusters.

+---

 ## 💻 Tech Stack
 * **Core ML Framework:** PyTorch
 * **GPU Optimization:** NVIDIA Triton (Flash Attention), CUDA Graphs, Automatic Mixed Precision (AMP)